 Torque to Yield Bolts

-This is not so with torque to yield bolts.
 There are two terms related to this phenomenon.
-The first is elastic deformation and the second is plastic deformation:
+The first is elastic deformation, and the second is plastic deformation:

-1. Elastic deformation: This is the amount of force or torque where the bolt hasn't changed shape or length.
+Bolts are elastic and stretch to apply a clamping load.
+Elastic deformation is the amount of force or torque where the bolt hasn't changed shape or length.
 At this point, the bolt is reusable because it hasn't changed its shape.

-2. Plastic deformation: This is the point past elastic deformation where the bolt has changed its shape and length.
+Plastic deformation is the point past elastic deformation where the bolt has changed its shape and length.
 At this point, the bolt cannot be reused and needs replacement.